2019 renaming of South African National Defence Force reserve units

 In 2019 the South African National Defence Force (SANDF) renamed 52 of its 66 army's Reserve Force units.
 The changes were made to include more indigenous African references in the unit names, which had previously had a colonial and apartheid-era influence.
 The SANDF's Name Review Steering Committee led the process in consultation with the units, past members and communities.
 Name suggestions came from the units, with the army's director of reserves, Brigadier General Gerhard Kamffer providing a list of suggestions.
 Of the renamed units 26 took names relating to indigenous African military history and 25 took names relating to the apartheid and colonial era.
-Units were initially given three years to transition their insignia to the new names; this was later extended to 31 April 2023.
+Units were initially given three years to transition their insignia to the new names; this was later extended to the end of April 2023.
 One unit scheduled to change its name, the Cape Town Highlanders, is thought to have been granted permission to abandon the move in 2022.